appseconnect/docs/_posts/Rule-Management/2019-03-15-choose-rule.md

 to the user such that the user can successfully track the issues and take action accordingly.

-Below are the steps given for activating Pre-Configured rule.
+## Steps for activating Pre-Configured rule.
 1. Login to the portal & Navigate to the Manage > Rules.
 You can view the Rules Interface.
 Click on the Choose Rule button.
 2. On clicking choose rule button, you get a slider menu with list of rules that can be activated.
 You can view all the pre-configured rules in the list.
 Click on the **Activate** button.
 ![choose-rule1](/staticfiles/rules/media/choose-rule1.png)